ZekeRedgrave/Picarto-Leecher/README.md

 - "merge" is allows you to concat all the video fragment into a single video file using ffmpeg

 Don't forget to follow me on twitter for more updates.
-Soon these console application will be turning this into a gui application coming soon.
+Soon, these console application will be turning this into a gui application coming soon.